 13 1.
 Introduction

-14 Near-miss events provide support for actuarial premiums in the auto insurance industry.
+14 Near-miss events are incidents that denote the existence of danger even if no accident occurs.
+In motor insurance, near-miss events provide support for actuarial premium caculation in the auto insurance industry (cite paper in North Ameican Actuarial Journal).

 15 Reporting of near-miss event as an established error reduction technique has been used by many

 16 industries to manage risk and reduce accidents.
-In the auto insurance industry, the insurer calculated
+In the auto insurance industry, the insurer traditionally calculate

-17 the premium by knowing how many claims the insured person made all the time.
-However, it was a
+17 the premium by knowing how many claims the insured person made in the past and rewards with discounts for those drivers that do not report accidents..
+However, this may be a

-18 loose calculation, when the insured one had taken accidents but did not claim.
-In other words, it was
+18 loose calculation, when the insured has suffered accidents but has not claimed.
+In other words, it may seem

-19 not accurate to use claims or accidents alone to calculate premiums.
+19 not accurate to use only claims or accidents alone to calculate premiums.
 Fortunately, the advent of internet

 20 of vehicles has given an improved solution to this problem, using near-miss events to identify driving